MortalJin/Interactive-Lab-Hub/Lab 1/README.md

 Feedback:

+The storyboard, captions, and videos were clear, and the second video communicated the concept more effectively.
+The red-light/green-light interaction felt too obvious, so we could explore more varied reactions, such as someone refusing to follow the rule or, when they are angry, not wanting to follow it.
+The traffic light should also be larger, filling the entire screen.
+Creating the interaction in a more abstract way using motion/body sensors could be another approach.

 ## Remix, Update, or Critique the Master

 Now that you understand your masterwork from the inside, respond to it.
 Do the